-- A. Discrimination is the adverse treatment of a Community Member because of that individual's actual or perceived protected characteristics-such as race, color, religion, sex, gender, national origin, or any of the other bases referenced above which are prohibited by this Policy.
-Such conduct can also be unlawful if it subjects a Community Member to inferior terms, conditions or privileges because of that individual's membership or perceived membership in one or more of these protected categories. - B. Harassment is a form of discrimination that, in sum, consists of unwelcome conduct based on a Community Member's protected characteristic that has the purpose or effect of unreasonably interfering with that individual's work or academic performance or which creates an intimidating, hostile or offensive work environment for employees and Contractors and an intimidating, hostile or offensive academic and/or social environment for students.
-The conduct may be spoken, written, visual, and/or physical.
-Conduct that a reasonable person would consider petty slights and/or trivial inconveniences may not amount to illegal harassment.
-Please note that this Policy covers prohibited harassment based on all protected characteristics, except it does not apply to sexual harassment or sexual violence, because those matters are covered by Mercy's Policy and Procedures Relating to Sexual Misconduct.
+- A. Discrimination is treating an individual differently or less favorably because of an individual's protected characteristics-such as race, color, religion, sex, gender, national origin, or any of the other bases prohibited by this Policy. - B. Harassment is a form of discrimination that consists of unwelcome conduct based on a protected characteristic that has the purpose or effect of unreasonably interfering with an individual's work or academic performance or creating an intimidating, hostile or abusive work or academic environment.
+Such conduct may be spoken, written, visual, and/or physical.
+This Policy covers prohibited harassment based on all protected characteristics.
+Sexual harassment, gender-based harassment and sexual violence, however, are covered by Mercy's Policy and Procedures Relating to Sexual Misconduct. - C. Retaliation is adverse treatment of an individual because the individual made a discrimination complaint, opposed discrimination, or cooperated with an investigation of a discrimination complaint.